rocket-pool/smartnode/README.md

 This repository contains the source code for:

-* The Rocket Pool Smartnode client (CLI), which is used to manage a smart node either locally or remotely (over SSH)
+* The Rocket Pool Smart Node client (CLI), which is used to manage a smart node either locally or remotely (over SSH)
-* The Rocket Pool Smartnode service, which provides an API for client communication and performs background node tasks
+* The Rocket Pool Smart Node service, which provides an API for client communication and performs background node tasks

-The Smartnode service is designed to be run as part of a Docker stack and generally does not need to be installed manually.
+The Smart Node service is designed to be run as part of a Docker stack and generally does not need to be installed manually.
 See the [Rocket Pool dockerhub](https://hub.docker.com/u/rocketpool) page for a complete list of Docker images.

 ## Installation

-See the [Smartnode Installer](https://github.com/rocket-pool/smartnode-install) repository for supported platforms and installation instructions.
+See the [Smart Node Installer](https://github.com/rocket-pool/smartnode-install) repository for supported platforms and installation instructions.

 ## Development